 - Open the Software Usage Template

-- Open the Peak Concurrent Application Usage tab
+- Open the Peak Concurrent Application Usage by Group tab at the bottom of the template

-- 4. In the Application Usage table, click the arrow in the Application Utilization % column to organize the software with the lowest percentage to the top.
+- Click the arrow in the Application Utilization % column to organize the groups with the lowest usage to the top.

 Understanding your results

-If the Application Utilization % column is blank, the software has not been used in the date range.
-A low Application Utilization % indicates that you have excess software licenses.
+Groups with low Application Utilization % have excess software licenses.

 Software with a low Application Utilization % or no use at all is a logical place to consider reducing licenses.

 Software demand is likely different depending on its location on campus.
 Identifying excess licenses and where they are located will allow you to cut software where it won’t be missed.